joseeduardo21/cyberspy/README.md

 ## Preview in Termux
 ![CyberSpy](https://github.com/Darkmux/cyberspy/blob/main/images/CyberSpy.png)
 ## Download Termux from F-Droid
 > Note: It is not recommended to use the Termux application that is available in "Google Play Store" because the developers no longer maintain this app and therefore it is outdated.
+Termux still receives updates on another platform called "F-Droid" so download the app with the following link:
 [Termux F-Droid](https://f-droid.org/en/packages/com.termux)
 ## Installation in Termux
 > Update Termux repositories.